-The competition is split into two groups before it starts.
+The competition is split into the number of groups required before it starts.
 There may be athletes with multiple horses in each group but all horses of any one athlete must be in the same group.
-If it is not possible to have two groups of equal size there may be a different number of starters in each group.; OR
+If it is not possible to have groups of equal size there may be a different number of starters in each group; OR

-The competition is run as one single competition and split afterward into two groups and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
-NB: In this case separate results must be sent to the FEI for each of the two groups, e.g. results for Competition 1a and for Competition 1b.
+The competition is run as one single competition and split afterward into the number of groups required to ensure that there are no more than 100 starters in any group, and the classification established as follows: the athlete with the best score is the winner of the first group, the athlete with the second best score is the winner of the second group and so on until prizes have been allocated to 25% of the total number of starters.
+NB: In this case separate results must be sent to the FEI for each of the groups, e.g. results for Competition 1a and for Competition 1b (and for Competition 1c if the original Competition was split into three groups, etc.).

-In both cases above each group must offer the same amount of prize money.
+In both cases above each group must offer the same amount of prize money as indicated for the original Competition.
 For the avoidance of doubt, it is the number of declared starters in the Competition, not the final number of starters that determines whether the Competition must be split.